 If you stop driving

-It can be a difficult decision to stop driving, and you may be worried about how you’ll stay independent without your car.
+It can be a difficult decision to stop driving.
+You may worry about how you’ll stay independent without your car.
 There are other ways to get out and about, which may be cheaper and less stressful than driving – see our page about getting around more easily.

-If you’re a family member or friend who is unsure of how to approach the subject of stopping driving, our webpage Talking about…giving up driving has some tips on how to start the conversation.
+If you’re a family member or friend who is unsure of how to approach the subject, our webpage Talking about…giving up driving has some tips on how to start the conversation.

 I wasn’t driving all that much, and for the cost of the upkeep, the insurance and everything else, I can afford to take taxis everywhere I want to go.
 Taxis feel safer now my legs aren’t so stable anymore.